3 Reasons Why Anger Is So Hard for You

 3. How does anger show up in the music you listen to?

 Does music hold space for the anger you don’t let yourself feel or does it help you calm yourself after you experience explosive anger (or both)?
-You might notice some judgement or expectations come up around this – we get a lot of implicit messages about angry music in our society.
+You might notice some judgement or expectations come up around this – we get a lot of implicit and explicit messages about angry music in our society.

 Does anger still feel hard?
 Reach out for therapy in New York